OmerGamie/advanced-python-language-features-4311093/README.md

 Joe Marini, with a professional experience spanning over 30 years, has crafted software solutions for many prominent companies in Silicon Valley.
 His expertise and teaching style are a significant influence on my learning.

-You can find more of Joe Marini's courses on [LinkedIn Learning] (https://www.linkedin.com/learning/instructors/joe-marini).
+You can find more of Joe Marini's courses on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/joe-marini).

 Note: I've omitted the reference links at the end since they're still relevant and would be needed for the document to render correctly on GitHub.